burnedpopcorn/Pizza-Tower-19Plus-Decompilation/README.md

  A Decompilation of Pizza Tower 19 Plus (SAGE 2024)

-This Decomp has not been tested, but I believe it works
+This Decomp works, but still needs work internally (organization)

-GameMaker Version Used: 2023.8.2.108
+GameMaker Version Used: 2023.11, but I personally use 2024.2

 ## Current Progress